Hendrik de Vries

-Hendrik (Henry) de Vries (17 August 1896 in Groningen, Netherlands – 18 November 1989 in Haren, Netherlands) was a significant Dutch poet and painter.
+Hendrik (Henry) de Vries (17 August 1896 – 18 November 1989) was a significant Dutch poet and painter who was born in Groningen, Netherlands and died in Haren, Netherlands.
 He was an early surrealist, was liberal-minded, and preached vitality.
 The subconscious mind plays a crucial role in his poetry.

 Much his inspiration came from his interest in Spain and Spanish culture.
 He visited Spain frequently and became proficient enough to write many poems in Spanish.

 De Vries had many collections of his poetry, writings, and artworks published during his lifetime.
 He also contributed to the literary magazine Het Getij (The Tide).

 De Vries' work was included in the 1939 exhibition and sale Onze Kunst van Heden (Our Art of Today) at the Rijksmuseum in Amsterdam.